Jeffersoncharlles/auto_install_Lamp/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/Jeffersoncharlles/auto_install_Lamp/blob/master/LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/licenses/MIT) page for details.